Skip to main content

 Answer: False.

 Telehealth appointments don’t always have to be done over video chat on your smartphone, tablet or computer.
-Telehealth, sometimes called telemedicine, allows you to receive health care via either a video call, telephone call or instant messaging.
-You can also do a call with a provider over either a landline or basic cellphone.
-A home computer or smartphone is not required.
+Telehealth, sometimes called telemedicine or virtual care, allows you to receive healthcare via:

 Private locations for your appointment include: